zhengzhster/zhengzhster.github.io/_projects/4_project.md

 ---
 layout: page
 title: 6CysDB
-description: A webserver to study the structure and evolution evolution of the ‘6-Cys’ domain containing proteins proteins from Plasmodium falicparum, the cuasitive agent of malaria.
-Initial version for Plasmodium created in Dietlind Gerloff’s lab at UC Santa Cruz, but in the future it will include all Apicomplexan parasites.
+description: a webserver to study the structure and evolution of the ‘6-Cys’ domain containing proteins proteins from Plasmodium falicparum, the cuasitive agent of malaria.
 img: assets/img/6CysDB.png
-importance: 4
+importance: 5
 category: work
 redirect: http://http//pgsh.soe.ucsc.edu/
 ---